domischwarz-projects/food_map/README.md

 This repository is my journeyman piece.

-From Neue Fische Webdev Academy
+From my 3 month (October 2020 - January 2021) Webdev Bootcamp at Neue Fische in Munich.